 Check the terms of your contract

-Okay now, let’s say a client wants to cancel on you ☹️.
-But if you do have a contract, you can breathe a sigh of relief.
+Let’s say a client wants to cancel on you.
+If you do have an attorney-reviewed contract, you can breathe a sigh of relief.
 Why?
 Because you’ve clearly laid out terms on things like:

-- Pay – Is there a clause that says they have to pay up for any work you’ve already provided?
+- Pay: Is there a contract clause that says they have to pay up for any work you’ve already provided?

 Instead of panicking because a cancellation means you lose out on money or have to deliver assets on a ridiculously tight deadline, you can calmly point to the contract and say, “You’ll still owe $XYZ, and I’ll have ABC deliverables to you by X date.”

-Of course, we always hope it doesn’t come to fight over the details of a contract.
-Instead, if a client wishes to cancel, there are a few other things you can do before sending the final cancellation notice or deliverables:
+Of course, we always hope it doesn’t come to a fight over the details of a contract.
+Instead, if a client wishes to cancel, there are a few other things you can do before sending the final cancellation notice or deliverables.

 Try to fix the issue before canceling

-Ending a professional relationship is no fun, especially if a request to cancel comes out of nowhere.
-However, it may help to think of it as working with your client rather than butting heads against them.
+Ending a professional relationship is no fun, especially if a customer wants to cancel a contract and the request seems to come out of nowhere.
+However, it may help to think of it as an opportunity to work with your client rather than butting heads against them.

 Try to understand your client’s reasons for wanting to cancel.
-Who knows, maybe you can come up with a plan together for solving an issue instead of canceling outright.
+Who knows, maybe you can come up with a plan together for resolving a conflict instead of canceling outright.
 You may be able to reschedule your services to a different date, change up payment terms, or restructure your agreement so you can continue to work together.

 Don’t burn any bridges

 How you handle a cancellation is just as important as your cancellation terms.
 Be firm but still friendly when discussing your contract or negotiating a different agreement.
 Keep things professional and check your emotions at the door.
 Your client may want to come back to you in the future.